Risclover/Risclover/README.md

 Hello!
 I'm Sara.
-I am 30 years old and in the process of developing a career in computer programming.
+I am 30 years old and in the process of developing a career in software development.